 If you typically have a small snack before going out to eat that’s definitely a smart move—and one that keeps you from ordering everything (healthy or not) off the menu the second you arrive.
-You see, the less ravenous you are when you sit down to a meal, the easier it will be to make food choices that align with your better-body goals.
+You see, the less ravenous you are when you sit down to a meal, the easier it will be to make healthy snack choices that align with your better-body goals.
 But that doesn’t mean you should reach for a piece of candy or some chips to quell your hunger.
 These types of snacks don’t provide any beneficial nutrients to your body and they won’t ward off hunger long enough to keep you from going overboard during mealtime.

 All of these simple, fresh bites can be pulled together in less than five minutes…